 Transfer Pizzeria Café is relatively new to the pizza scene in Milwaukee, but it quickly established itself as one of the top contenders for the best pizza in the city.
 Conveniently located in Walker’s Point, the restaurant has a modern vibe and frequent live music shows, making it a great destination for both drinks and excellent food.
-The restaurant also offers weekly specials and the pizzas are affordable given their high-quality ingredients.
-Try to not miss out on Transfer when exploring the pizza scene in Milwaukee.
+The restaurant also offers weekly specials, and the pizzas are affordable given their high-quality ingredients.
+Try not to miss out on Transfer when exploring the pizza scene in Milwaukee.

 If you try Transfer once, you will certainly want to go back for more, so don’t worry about ordering every menu item at once.
 The menu offers salads, paninis, pasta dishes, and antipasti, like the Bruschetta Salmone, which comes with smoked salmon on a baguette with garlic sauce, cilantro, and lemon.
 The pizzas are truly amazing.

 There are four categories of pizzas to pick from, each with several options.
 For example, you can get a veggie pie, a traditional, like the Prosciutto Fungi, which comes topped with tomato sauce, cheese, mushroom, and prosciutto, a garlic pizza, like the La Bella, topped with garlic cream cheese sauce, artichokes, and onion, or a specialty pizza.
 Definitely try the Thai Chicken specialty pizza, which is topped with peanut sauce, cheese, chicken, cilantro, and onion.

 - Address: 101 W. Mitchell St.